-Secondly the tender process should include:
+Secondly the tender process will include:

-9. Send out the Request for Tenders (RFT) to suppliers including a schedule of Documents in Appendix and Order.

-10. An outline of the supply requirement according to the budget and the organizations requirements.

-The RFT should include:

-Standard terms and conditions of trade, including penalties for late delivery and inadequate quality.

-Tender process description.

-Closing date and addressee for bids.

-Requirement to supply a written bid.

-Confidentiality clauses.

-Request for potential supplier to provide references.

-Complaints procedures, specifying an internal independent contact point.

-Define and approve the criteria for the bid selection, incorporating the criteria for supplier selection including price.

-- 9.2.3 Tender bids must be stored securely and kept sealed until closure date.
+- 9. Send out the Request for Tenders (RFT) to suppliers including a schedule of Documents in Appendix and Order. - 10.
+An outline of the supply requirement according to the budget and the organizations requirements.
+The RFT will include: - 9.2.3 Standard terms and conditions of trade, including penalties for late delivery and inadequate quality. - Tender process description. - Closing date and addressee for bids. - Requirement to supply a written bid. - Confidentiality clauses. - Request for potential supplier to provide references. - Complaints procedures, specifying an internal independent contact point. - Define and approve the criteria for the bid selection, incorporating the criteria for supplier selection including price. - 9.2.4 Tender bids must be stored securely and kept sealed until closure date.
 Bids must be opened in the presence of at least two staff members.
 The Finance Director will identify bids which do not comply with the invitation to tender process.
-Tender bids should be sent to a secure email controlled by the Finance Director. - 9.2.4 Grade and record each bid response against the criteria and rank the results. - 9.2.5 Document and authorise the reasons for supplier selection.
+Tender bids will be sent to a secure email controlled by the Finance Director. - 9.2.5 Grade and record each bid response against the criteria and rank the results. - 9.2.6 Document and authorise the reasons for supplier selection.
 Record reasons for supplier rejection.
-Send out rejection letters giving the reasons for rejection. - 9.2.6 The responsibility for reviewing and authorizing the final bids must be made by at least two personnel one of whom must be either a member of the management team, CEO, or a member of the Board.
+Send out rejection letters giving the reasons for rejection. - 9.2.7 The responsibility for reviewing and authorizing the final bids must be made by at least two personnel one of whom must be either a member of the management team, CEO, or a member of the Board.